globalw/ragflow/docs/references/api.md

 # API reference

-RAGFlow offers RESTful APIs for you to integrate its capabilities into third-party applications.
+Tessi ai. offers RESTful APIs for you to integrate its capabilities into third-party applications.

 ## Base URL
 ```